How To Plan a Mulitchannel Fundraising Campaign

 I’m a huge fan of monthly giving.
 It’s a win-win for your organization.
 You can raise more money, boost your retention rate, receive a steady stream of revenue, and allow your donors to spread out their gifts.

-If you don’t have a monthly giving program or you have a small one, don’t wait any longer to start one or grow the one you have.
+If you don’t have a monthly giving program or have a small one, don’t wait any longer to start one or grow the one you have.
+Be sure to highlight it as a giving option.

 Do you want to find a major funder who will give a matching gift?

-One way to raise additional revenue is to find a major funder to match a portion or all of what you raise in your year-end appeal.
+Another good way to raise additional revenue is to find a major funder to match a portion or all of what you raise in your year-end appeal.
 If you want to go down this route, now would be a good time to reach out to these potential funders.

 How will you thank your donors?

-Spend as much time on your thank you letter/note as you do on your appeal letter and write them at the same time.
-You need to thank your donors, and thank them well, as soon as you receive their gifts, so have a thank you letter/note ready to go.
+Be sure to spend as much time on your thank you letter/note as you do on your appeal letter and write them at the same time.
+And if it’s been a while since you’ve freshened up your thank you templates, you know what you need to do.
+It’s so important to thank your donors and thank them well as soon as you receive their gifts, so have a thank you letter/note ready to go.
+Don’t treat thanking your donors as an afterthought.

 Handwritten notes and phone calls are much better than a preprinted letter.
-Create or buy some thank you cards (see above) and start recruiting board members and volunteers to make thank you calls or write notes.
+Create or buy some thank you cards and start recruiting board members and volunteers to make thank you calls or write notes.

 How will you keep up with your donor communication?